srk-ullagallu/notes/terraform/day-1.md

 - **Modularity:** Use **modules** to create reusable infrastructure components.
 - **Immutable Infrastructure:** Changes often involve replacing resources instead of modifying them, reducing drift and inconsistency.

+In short, Terraform allows us to define, provision, and manage infrastructure in a **structured, repeatable, and scalable way**.
+It's like having a blueprint for your cloud infrastructure, ensuring everything is predictable and consistent.

+With Terraform, building and managing cloud infrastructure is no longer a manual headache but a smooth, automated process.

+**In simple words:** Terraform makes infrastructure management easy, collaborative, and scalable.

+## What is Terraform State File?

+- The **Terraform state file** is a **JSON file** that keeps track of the resources created by Terraform configurations.
+- It acts as a **mapping layer** between your **Terraform configuration** and the **cloud infrastructure**.
+- Think of it like this:
+  - **Terraform Configuration:** Desired State
+  - **State File:** Current State
+  - **Cloud Infrastructure:** Actual State
+- When you run a **terraform plan**, the state file gets refreshed and compares the **desired state** from the configuration with the **current state** in the state file.
+It then detects the differences and makes changes to bring the infrastructure to the **desired state**.

+### Local State File vs Remote State File

+- **Local State File:**
+  - When the state file is stored locally, it's only available on that specific machine.
+  - Collaboration becomes difficult because team members cannot share the same state file.
+  - There's a risk of losing the state file if it gets corrupted or accidentally deleted.

+- **Remote State File:**
+  - Storing the state file remotely allows multiple team members to **collaborate seamlessly**.
+  - It ensures the **state file is always available** and not tied to a single machine.
+  - You can also **version control** the state file, making it easy to track changes and roll back if necessary.

+In simple terms, storing the state file remotely improves **collaboration**, **reliability**, and **consistency** in managing infrastructure across teams.